Novelty is rare in the VPN industry. And it is especially exciting when something new comes along and makes us reexamine our standards.

 What platforms can you use WireGuard on?

-As a standalone, WireGuard is available on many different platforms.
-As a VPN protocol, it depends on what devices your provider configures it on.
+Whether WireGuard is supported or not as a VPN protocol depends on what devices your provider configures it on.

 The Surfshark VPN app currently supports WireGuard on these operating systems: Windows, Android, macOS, iOS, and Linux.